kupresanin99/Project423/README.md

 **5. Create the Webpage**

 	1. Run `python app.py` to create the public-facing webpage.
-	2. To view the webpage, visit the IPv4 Public IP found on your EC2 console.
+	2. Visit the IPv4 Public IP found on your EC2 console.
 Add ":3000" to your IP address to view the page.

+**6. Train the Model for Today's Games**

+	1. Your EC2 instance should be switched to t2.2XL - (10 minutes training time)
+	2. If the EC2 instance is micro, it might take 10 hours.
+	3. If you switch EC2 to 2XL, be sure to switch back so you are not charged more than a few pennies.
+	4. Run `python main_menu.py` from the command line.
+	5. Select option 1 for admin mode.
+	6. Select option 1 for API pull.
+	7. Select option 2 to run today's model (about 10 minutes on 2XL).
+	8. Upon training completion, you must enter the gambling lines manually - you can make numbers up here.
+	9. Once gambling lines are entered, your website should be updated automatically with today's predictions.
+	10. Joe will update the page through June 10th, so when graded, you can see a new day of predictions hit the webpage.